Modular Kitchen Design Ideas and Inspiration 2025

 What is a Modular Kitchen?

 A modular kitchen is a modern kitchen design approach that comprises pre-made cabinet modules or units.
-These are designed to fit together perfectly and serve various functions—storage, cooking, cleaning, and aesthetics.
+These are designed to fit together perfectly and serve various functions, like, storage, cooking, cleaning, and aesthetics.
 Modular kitchens maximise space and are easy to install, dismantle, or relocate.

 This highly customisable kitchen design concept lets homeowners choose from various layouts, colours, finishes, and accessories.
 Unlike traditional kitchens, where every component is built on-site, modular kitchens are prefabricated and assembled at the location, significantly reducing the time and mess involved.
 They are also known for their ergonomic layouts, ease of maintenance, and ability to integrate appliances seamlessly.